zio/zio/docs/canfail.md

 title:  "Compile Time Errors for Handling Combinators"
 ---

 ZIO provides a variety of combinators to handle errors such as `orElse`, `catchAll`, `catchSome`, `option`, `either`, and `retry`.
 However, these combinators only make sense for effects that can fail (i.e. where the error type is not `Nothing`).
-To help you identify code that doesn't make sense, error handling combinators require implicit evidence `CanFail[E]`, which is automatically avaiable for all types except `Nothing`.
+To help you identify code that doesn't make sense, error handling combinators require implicit evidence `CanFail[E]`, which is automatically available for all types except `Nothing`.
 The table below includes a list of combinators that only make sense for effects that can fail along with value preserving rewrites.

 **ZIO**